giltesa/Game-Boy-Color-USB-C-charging-kit/README.md

 ## Buying it

 I should receive the third revision of this board soon.
-If you are interested in it, let me know by my [contact form](https://giltesa.com/en/contact "contact form").
+If you are interested in it, let me know by [Google Form](https://forms.gle/pyJDCnAXAc1mdGSo6).

 *(Boards will be black color)*